 Consumer products can be classified according to how much effort is normally expended to buy them.

 Convenience goods are inexpensive products that require little shopping effort.
 Customers do not shop extensively for such a product.
 Customers buy convenience products regularly without much planning.
-Customers are aware of brand names of the popular convenience products.
+Customers are aware of the brand names of popular convenience products.
 These products are very intensively distributed.
 Soft drinks, chocolates, deodorants are common convenience products.
-These products are also called fast moving consumer goods (FMCG).
+These products are also called fast-moving consumer goods (FMCG).

 Shopping goods are more expensive than convenience products and are found in fewer retail stores.
-Customers buy these products only after comparing several brands or stores on style, features, price and benefits.
+Customers buy these products only after comparing several brands or stores on style, features, price, and benefits.
 Customers expend time and effort to select the right product for themselves.
 Some shopping products like televisions and refrigerators are basically similar and customers buy the lowest priced brand that has the desired features and benefits.

-Some other convenience products, like clothing, furniture, housing and educational institutes are different because the prices, quality, and features vary from one brand to the other.
+Some other convenience products, like clothing, furniture, housing, and educational institutes are different because the prices, quality, and features vary from one brand to the other.
 Customers find it difficult to compare such products on objective criteria and the decision to buy one particular brand is very personal and is based on individual assessment of the merits of the brand.
 These are also called durable goods.

 Companies marketing specialty products use selective, status conscious advertising to maintain the product’s exclusive image.
 Distribution is limited to one or a very few outlets in a geographic region.
-Brand names are a very important selection criteria for specialty products.
+Brand names are very important selection criteria for specialty products.

 Unsought products are unknown to the potential customers or they are known products that customers do not actively seek.
 New products come under this category till customers come to know about them through advertising or personal selling.

 Unsought products are needed by customers but they do not like to think about them and do not want to spend money on them.
 Such products, like insurance, require aggressive personal selling and persuasive advertising.
-Customers will not initiate purchase of such items and the companies must reach them directly through salespersons or direct mail.
+Customers will not initiate the purchase of such items and the companies must reach them directly through salespersons or direct mail.

 Markets on the Basis of Magnitude of Selling

 Wholesale and retail markets vary in the quantum of goods sold.
-Wholesaler markets are fewer in number, and sell in large quantities.
+Wholesaler markets are fewer in number and sell in large quantities.
 The goods are sold to retailers or other intermediaries in the distribution chain.
 Retail markets are large in number, and usually sell to end consumers who buy lesser quantities, often single units of product.